 - Sheet Pan Steak Fajitas Recipe

-- 1 pound top sirloin steak, cubed
+- 1½ pounds top sirloin steak, cubed

 - 1 teaspoon sweet or smoked paprika

-- salt and fresh ground pepper, to taste
+- salt and freshly ground black pepper, to taste

 - 2 tablespoons vegetable oil, divided